OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 #### Error Messages

 As can be seen in the following screenshot the listed file system path points to use of WordPress (`wp-content`).
-Also testers shoudl be aware that WordPress is PHP based (`functions.php`).
+Also testers should be aware that WordPress is PHP based (`functions.php`).

 ![WordPress Parse error](images/wp-syntaxerror.png)\
 *Figure 4.1.8-7: WordPress Parse Error*